Lorellana21/Bootcamp-exercises/Module-2-JAVASCRIPT/Lesson-2.04-Functions/exercise-10-Box/readme.md

 - the third will be a number with the `padding` .
 - the fourth will be a number with the `border-size` .

-To test that it works, run the function, collect the result in a variable, and print it out in the console.
+To check it, run the function, collect the result in a variable and print it out in the console.